The circular economy and the data economy – an odd couple or just at odds?

 The circular economy offers solutions for combating climate change.
 At the same time, digitisation and the data economy are fairly new and complicated phenomena and their global impact is difficult to gauge.
 Both the circular economy and the data economy are cross-sectoral.
 Wide-reaching actions are required at different levels of society: policies, economic measures and active citizenship.

-A good way to start reviewing the links between the circular economy and the data economy is with the definitions: the Data economy The data economy is a universe of initiatives, activities and/or projects whose business model is based on the exploration and exploitation of the structures of databases to identify opportunities for generating products and services. is a universe of initiatives, activities and/or projects whose business model is based on the exploration and exploitation of the structures of databases to identify opportunities for generating products and services.
-The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
-Materials are not destroyed in the end, but are used to make new products over and over again. is an economic model that shifts from constantly producing new goods to consumption that is based on using services and sharing, lending and recycling goods instead of owning them.
+A good way to start reviewing the links between the circular economy and the data economy is with the definitions: the data economy is a universe of initiatives, activities and/or projects whose business model is based on the exploration and exploitation of the structures of databases to identify opportunities for generating products and services.
+Circular economy is an economic model that shifts from constantly producing new goods to consumption that is based on using services and sharing, lending and recycling goods instead of owning them.
 Materials are not ultimately destroyed, but instead they are constantly reused in new products.
 The aim is to reduce waste.

 It is undeniable that digitisation offers many opportunities for monitoring and steering the circular economy and understanding the big picture.
 The constant progress of technology, computational capacity, cloud-based services and the industrial internet make it possible to make many factors of production “intelligent”.
 This, in turn, improves monitoring, makes processes more transparent and facilitates the development of new kinds of personalised digital services.